encode/apistar/docs/index.md

 * Build API documentation, with a selection of available themes.
 * Validate API schema documents, and provide contextual errors.
-* Validate requests and responses, using the API Star type system.
 * Make API requests using the dynamic client library.

 You can use it to build static documentation, integrate it within a Web framework,